Data Protection Act

 - Ensure that if any personal data is held on a Mobile Device that it is properly password protected and where appropriate encrypted.

-- Ensuring special care is taken whenever data is transferred from one place to another to ensure security of the data is paramount, (for example, to avoid losing memory sticks in transit or to avoid sensitive personal data being transferred to a PC which is not password protected and encrypted).
+- Ensuring special care is taken whenever data is transferred from one place to another to ensure the security of the data is paramount, (for example, to avoid losing memory sticks in transit or to avoid sensitive personal data being transferred to a PC which is not password protected and encrypted).

 The following activities are strictly prohibited: